Surfsol/Sauti-FE/README.md

 ### Key Features

-A researcher interested in the Sauti Databank is able to see the following Key Demographic Data across all traders by selecting through a dropdown menu:
+A researcher interested in the Sauti Databank is able to see the following Demographic Data across all traders by selecting through a dropdown menu:

 - Primary Language
 - Country of Residence